cimendes/metagenomic-assembler-comparison/README.md

 ## Results
 :warning:TODO:warning:
-The results for each dataset are availale in the [results](results) folder.
+The results for each dataset are available in the [results](results) folder.

 ## Authors
 * Inês Mendes <cimendes@medicina.ulisboa.pt>